-STEP 2: RIGGING AND WEIGHTING MODELSTime for rigging the model onto the character!
-Rigging is a method where you make the bones of the character move with parts of the model, allowing it to animate ingame.
 Select your model from the scene.
-If you have multiple models, select all the models and continue, unless you'd like to separately rig each model which can streamline the process and makes things easier.
+If you have multiple models, select all the models and continue, unless you'd like to separately rig each model which can be useful depending on what you're modding in.

-Deselect bones you dont need to rig on, such as captain falcons scarf bones (they start with SWG), or if you're rigging a character who doesnt need them, for example Rayman, deselect root bones for the bones you don't need to rig to and select bones inside of those if needed.
-E.X character has no left arm, you deselect RShoulderN, RArmN, and everything inside of that.
+For any bones that you do not need to rig onto, for example, Captain Falcon's scarf bones, you can deselect them, as they would be redundant to add.
+If you're rigging a character who doesn't need them, for example Rayman, deselect root bones for the bones you don't need to rig to and select bones inside of those if needed.
+For example, if a character has no left arm, you can deselect every bone in the RShoulderN hierarchy.
 Experiment to see what works for your model if you need to do so.

 Now you should see your chosen selected bones here, meaning you did it correctly.

-DO NOT skip this step or you will have a terrible rig.This tutorial has a great explanation on rigging and vertexing the models to fit better.
-I chose clips from 2 other brawl tutorials to teach you how to vertex the model to fit and also how to make your rig and body work correctly.
-Many other tutorials do exist out there, so if you are ever lost OR confused by this tutorial in general, looking up more basics on 3DS max and skinning will help you greatly, including other brawl rigging tutorials with tips and tricks to help you out.
-Remember!
-Don't give up!
+I chose clips from 2 other Brawl tutorials that still apply together to teach you how to vertex the model to fit and also how to make your rig and body work correctly.
+A big part about rigging is trial and error and thinking about how hard or soft vertices moving should be.
+Many other tutorials do exist out there, so if you are ever lost or confused by this tutorial in general, looking up more basics on 3DS Max and skinning will help you greatly, including other brawl rigging tutorials with tips and tricks to help you out.

 Explaining of the finger bones and hand rigging.
 Drawn by Y2K.